Jordanbailey-csci/portfolio-Jordanbailey-csci/journal/README.md

 ### Design takeaway:

-When digital systems borrow metaphors from the physical world — cables, mixers, patch bays — their interfaces should reinforce those metaphors, not break them.
+When digital systems borrow metaphors from the physical world —> cables, mixers, and patch bays, their interfaces should reinforce those metaphors, not break them.
 A clearer visual of where VBAN inputs land or how they map to virtual outputs could make the invisible connections more intuitive.
+Following the manual was not enough.

 It wasn’t NDI’s fault, nor VBAN’s.
 It was a small mismatch of expectations between how *I thought sound should behave* and how *the software actually defines it*.
 Once I understood that, the silence made sense and then, finally, the sound came through.